 You may not be able to have physical access to your generator in an emergency situation.

-A data center generator therefore also needs to allow remote monitoring and management via its own network connection.
+A data center generator, therefore, also needs to allow remote monitoring and management via its own network connection.

-It should also automatically and reliably start up if main power fails.
+It should also automatically and reliably start up if the main power fails.
 At least one high-profile outage has been due to the failure of generators to kick in when needed.